DiegoDelgadoMex/dscc_validator/Readme.md

 ### Requirements
 This script was built using Python 3.10.8, but it should work on other versions. <br>
-There are no dependendencies on external libraries.
+There are no dependendencies on external libraries. <br>
+The script should be executed on a system on the network that will be used for array management.

 #### Basic usage:
 python dscc_validator.py \<instance_name\> \<platform\> <br>